brandonmburroughs/machine_learning_nanodegree_capstone/project_proposal/project_proposal.md

 # Domain Background

+There are many domains in which some writing is submitted and manually reviewed by a human to approve or reject the writing:  scientific paper submissions to journals, book drafts to publishers, loan and credit applications, donor funding, and more.
+When completed by a human, many of these processes are time consuming and produce a biased result.
+This can give an inconsistent experience to everyone involved.
+However, in recent years, much has been done to improve this process in some fields, particularly loan and credit applications.
+According Frame et al., automatic credit scoring has led to "an 8.4 percent increase in the portfolio share of small-business loans, or $4 billion per institution."
+They posit that "credit scoring lowers information costs between borrowers and lenders", leading to an increased throughput of application processing.
+Additionally, as the credit industry has grown, a number of machine learning techniques have been tried for credit modeling, such as SVMs in research by Huang et al. using SVMs and data mining as well as research by Tomczak et.al using Restricted Boltzmann Machines.

+Approving proposals for donor contributions can be seen as an analogous problem to credit scoring.
+Both problems are trying to best allocate funds to accomplish some goal and can be improved by automated decisioning.
 DonorsChoose.org allows public school teachers from around the country to request materials needed for projects and experiences for the students.
 These proposals can be chosen to be funded by donors.
 This enables teachers to provide a richer set of experiences for their kids and allows donors to fund proposals that they are passionate about.
 DonorsChoose.org receives hundreds of thousands of project proposals each year.
 These proposals are manually screened by many volunteers in a subjective and time intensive way.
 No sort of automation has been used to standardize or speed up the process.

 # Problem Statement